romainl/ctags-patterns-for-javascript/README.md

 * generator functions,
 * classes and constructors,
 * methods,
-* imports,
+* named imports,
-* exports (TODO)…
+* named exports

-This is done by disabling the default "kinds", creating new ones, and crafting as many patterns as necessary.
+This is done by disabling the default "kinds", creating new ones, and crafting as many Patterns as necessary.

-You can try the current patterns by running this command at the root of this repository:
+You can try the current Patterns by running this command at the root of this repository:

     $ ctags -R .